Rate Limit

 How Rate Limits Work

 Rate limits are typically enforced using algorithms like the "Token Bucket" or "Leaky Bucket" on the server side.
 When a user sends a request, the system checks if they have enough "tokens" in their bucket.
 If they do, the request is processed and a token is removed.
 If the bucket is empty, the request is rejected.
+This process happens in microseconds at the API gateway level, long before the request reaches the core matching engine.
 Common limitation methods include: * Fixed Window: "You can make 100 requests every minute."
 If you make 101 requests at 12:00:59, the last one is rejected.
 The counter resets at 12:01:00.
-This is simple but can allow bursty traffic at the edges of the window. * Sliding Window: "You can make 100 requests in *any* 60-second period."
+This is simple but can allow bursty traffic at the edges of the window, potentially causing spikes in latency. * Sliding Window: "You can make 100 requests in *any* 60-second period."
 This is more restrictive and prevents bursts of traffic at the top of the minute, smoothing out the load on the server.
+It is the preferred method for high-performance trading APIs.
 When a trader exceeds the limit, the API will return an error code (often HTTP 429: Too Many Requests).
 The trader's software must then "back off" and wait before sending more requests.
 If the violation continues, the exchange may temporarily ban the user's IP address or API key as a protective measure.
+Some advanced APIs also provide headers in the response that tell the user exactly how many requests they have left and when the window will reset.

 Impact on Algorithmic Trading